September 20, 2022 | Padua, Italy

 - Workshop: September 20, 2022

 The workshop is open to original papers of theoretical or practical nature.
-Papers must adhere to CEUR-WS single-columns format.
+Papers must adhere to CEUR-WS single-column format.
 For LaTeX users, there is an Overleaf template, while Word submissions should use the provided template.
 Papers should be written in English.
 The review process will be single-blind.
 Articles must be submitted via the workshop’s EasyChair submission page in PDF format.

 We welcome the following types of contributions: